 FSANZ received an application from Swift and Co.
-Ltd. to amend the Australia New Zealand Food Standards Code (the Code) to approve the use of copper citrate as a processing aid for wine.
+Ltd. to amend the Code to approve the use of copper citrate as a processing aid for wine.

 Background

 A number of unpleasant volatile sulphur containing compounds can occur in wine during fermentation which have a deleterious impact on the quality and acceptance of the wine.
 These objectionable volatile sulphur compounds are mainly hydrogen sulphide (rotten egg gas), methanethiol and ethanethiol.
 There are some other sulphur compounds that are inherent in wine and have a positive role in the development of flavour.